imfing/netflix-dual-subs/README.md

 # Netflix Dual Language Subtitles

 A Chrome extension that adds support for dual language subtitles on Netflix.
+Great for language learners.

 ## Features